quantiacs/documentation/en/source/user_guide/macro.md

 ## Bureau of Labor Statistics data

-The [**U.S. Bureau of Labor Statistics**](https://www.bls.gov) is the principal agency for the U.S. government in the field of labor economics and statistics.
-It provides macroeconomic data in several interesting categories: prices, employment and unemployment, compensation and working conditions and productivity.
-Quantiacs has implemented these datasets on its cloud and makes them also available for local use on your machine.
-For more information on using the Quantiacs toolbox and datasets offline, please read our [instructions](https://quantiacs.com/documentation/en/user_guide/local_development.html) on local installation.
+The [**U.S. Bureau of Labor Statistics**](https://www.bls.gov) is the main U.S. government agency for labor economics and statistics.
+It publishes macroeconomic data on prices, employment and unemployment, compensation, working conditions, and productivity.
+Quantiacs hosts these datasets on its cloud and also makes them available for local use.
+For more on using the Quantiacs toolbox offline, see the [local installation instructions](https://quantiacs.com/documentation/en/user_guide/local_development.html).

 ----

 ###  Loading the data
-The information about available data can be obtained using:
+To see what data is available:

 ```python
 import pandas as pd